 Zolotarev, Boris (Nikolayevich) (b.
 March 13, 1953), head of the administration of Evenkia autonomous okrug (2001-06).

 Zolotas, Xenophon (Efthymiou) (b.
 March 26, 1904, Athens, Greece - d.
 June 10, 2004, Athens), prime minister of Greece (1989-90).
 He was a noted economist, president of the Bank of Greece (1955-67, 1974-81), and manager on behalf of Greece in the International Monetary Fund.
-In 1954 he delivered a speech at Harvard University using almost exclusively Greek-derived words ("It is Zeus' anathema on our epoch for the dynamism of our economies and the heresy of our economic methods and policies that we should agonize between the Scylla of numismatic plethora and the Charybdis of economic anaemia").
+In the 1950s he delivered some speeches in international forums using almost exclusively Greek-derived words ("It is Zeus' anathema on our epoch for the dynamism of our economies and the heresy of our economic methods and policies that we should agonize between the Scylla of numismatic plethora and the Charybdis of economic anaemia").
 He served as acting minister of coordination in 1952, and as minister of coordination in the government of national unity of July-November 1974.
 In 1968, he resigned his Athens University chair in protest at the military dictatorship imposed in April 1967.
 The November 1989 elections did not produce a parliamentary majority and consequently a new coalition government was needed.
 After protracted negotiations, the three major parties agreed to participate in an "ecoumeniki," an all-party government, under Zolotas.
 The main task of this "grand coalition" was to stabilize the economy which was at the brink of bankruptcy.
 Indeed, the Zolotas cabinet tried to promote a consensual approach to economic and other problems, but the task proved very difficult as it was often impossible for the three partners to agree on major issues.

 Zongo, Tertius (b.
 May 18, 1957, Koudougou, Upper Volta [now Burkina Faso]), prime minister of Burkina Faso (2007-11).
 He was finance minister (1997-2000) and ambassador to the United States (2002-07).